 The term “new and improved” is a cliche in American advertising.
 But when applied to the Prestige Lounges in the recently opened Terminal 2, that term is exactly correct.

 ICN Terminal 2 opened in January 2018 just in time for the Winter Olympics in PyeongChang, Republic of Korea.
 Korean Airlines, joint venture partner Delta Airlines, Air France/KLM, and some other SkyTeam airlines are the only airline tenants.
 My Korean Air 737-800 flight from Beijing, People’s Republic of China (PEK) parked at the gate at Terminal 2 at 05:00.
-I was eager to disembark, see the new KAL Prestige Lounge, and investigate this new terminal that I’d heard little about.
+I was eager to disembark, see the new KAL Prestige Lounge, and investigate this new terminal.

-Connecting passengers at ICN only need to go through security before entering the terminal.
+Connecting passengers at ICN only need to go through security (not immigration and customs) before entering the terminal.
 Terminal 2 has an enormous security area with many more lanes than were available in Terminal 1 or the Concourse.
 If most lanes are open, getting through security should be a breeze even at the busiest times.

 After security, an escalator carries passengers up one level to the concourse near Gate 247.

-To get to the Prestige Lounge East from here, do a 180 and head toward Gate 249.
+To get to the Prestige Lounge West from here, do a 180 and head toward Gate 249.
 It is farther than one imagines, but the walk is pleasant and aided by moving walkways.

 The use of local flora moderates the sterile look common in many contemporary airports.

 Korean Air grants access to Prestige Class customers, business class customers on SkyTeam carriers, SKYPASS Million Miler and Morning Calm Premium members, and SkyTeam Elite Plus passengers traveling in economy.
 One guest is allowed.
 Also having access are certain credit cardholders, Morning Calm members with a pass, and mileage redemption passengers using a lounge award.
-Of course, passengers travelling in first class can use this lounge, too.
+Of course, passengers travelling in first class can use this lounge, too if they prefer rather than the Korean Air first class lounge.
 I got in because I was flying business class on Korean Air and my SkyTeam Elite Plus status as a Delta Airlines Diamond medallion.

 Hours and Location

-The East lounge is open from 04:00 to 24:00 daily.
-The West lounge opens two hours later and closes two hours earlier.
-The Korean Air Prestige Lounge East is located above a sign for tax refunds near Gate 249.
-The West Lounge is near Gate 253.
+The West lounge is open from 04:00 to 24:00 daily.
+It is the larger of the two Prestige lounges.
+The Korean Air Prestige Lounge West is located above a sign for tax refunds near Gate 249.

 A luggage room with lockers lies just past the check-in/rep assistance counter.